derzaarsad/behavioral_cloning/writeup_template.md

 instead of experimenting much with the network.
 First of all, I tried to use the NVIDIA network architecture introduced on the deep learning lesson as my initial network.
 However, I couldn't train the network on my laptop because of the GPU memory limitation on my NVIDIA graphic card.
 Therefore I tried to reduce the number of weights and biases of the network by adding two Max Pooling layer, one before the fully connected layers and one between the 5x5 and 3x3 CNN layers.
-Unfortunately, this still didn't solve the memory limitation problem on my laptop, and so I made the input image smaller by adding one more Max Pooling layer directly after the normalization.
+Unfortunately, this still didn't solve the memory limitation problem on my laptop, and so I made the input image smaller by adding one more Max Pooling layer directly after the cropping 2D layer.
 This approach worked and then I started to do the data acquisition using the simulator.

 I spent most of the time selecting the data for training, and also because I was working with so many data, the training time was much longer than the training time for the Traffic Sign